Irenexzwen/scRNA-seq-analysis/README.md

 #### Technique origin

 From [wiki](https://en.wikipedia.org/wiki/Template_switching_polymerase_chain_reaction), the defination of TS-PCR is that:
-> Template-switching polymerase chain reaction (TS-PCR) is a method of reverse transcription and polymerase chain reaction (PCR) amplification that relies on a natural PCR primer sequence at the polyadenylation site a.k.a. poly(A) tail, and adds a second primer through the activity of murine leukemia virus reverse transcriptase.[1]
-This permits reading full cDNA sequence and can deliver high yield from single sources, even single cells that contain 10 to 30 picograms of mRNA, with relatively low levels (3-5%) of contaminating rRNA sequence.
+> Template-switching polymerase chain reaction (TS-PCR) is a method of reverse transcription and polymerase chain reaction (PCR) amplification that relies on a natural PCR primer sequence at the polyadenylation site a.k.a. poly(A) tail, and adds a second primer through the activity of murine leukemia virus reverse transcriptase.This permits reading full cDNA sequence and can deliver high yield from single sources, even single cells that contain 10 to 30 picograms of mRNA, with relatively low levels (3-5%) of contaminating rRNA sequence.

 A basic question is **the template is switching form what to what?**